johniwasz/whetstone.chatgpt/README.md

 Console.WriteLine(response.GetCompletionText());
 ```

-ChatGPT is not deterministic.
+GPT-3 is not deterministic.
 One of the test runs of the sample above returned:

 > The weather can vary greatly depending on location.
 In general, you can expect temperatures to be moderate and climate to be comfortable, but it is always best to check the forecast for your specific area.